deneonet/benc/idv/README.md

 ## Basic Type Example

-Marshaling a string with the ID of `1`:
+Marshaling and Unmarshalling a string with the ID of `1`:

 ```go
 package main